therewasaguy/th-geocoder/README.md

-th-geocoder
+lens-data-geocoder
 ================

-See the [component page](http://nishacodes.github.io/th-geocoder) for more information.
+See the [component page](http://nishacodes.github.io/lens-data-geocoder) for more information.

 ## Getting Started

-We've put together a [guide for th-geocoder](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide for lens-data-geocoder](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.